kate-florez/Code-Test/README.md

 # Code-Test
 An eCommerce website dedicated to selling vitamins and supplements

-To start a project run
+To start the project run
-npm install
+- npm install, npm update
-npm start
+- npm start

 ----